Harsh-Khurana/api-showcase/README.md

 # api-showcase
 *****NOTE*****

-To test the app i recommend using live-server using npx or directly if you have it installed globally, becuase github.io page of this project might give cross-origion allow error, and request to the jsonplaceholder api will not be executed.
+To test the app i recommend cloning the repo and then opening the index.html file, becuase github.io page of this project might give cross-origin error, as browsers don't allow requests from localhost to other servers due to same-origin policy.

 About the project